 (3) Adjust a utility’s overall return on equity in response to quantitative or qualitative evaluation of demand-side management program performance.

-(b) The commission may terminate, when appropriate, a shareholder incentive.
+(b) The commission may terminate, when appropriate, a financial incentive.

-(c) A shareholder incentive shall not provide an incentive payment for a program unless the net kilowatt or kilowatt-hour impact, or both, can be reasonably determined.
+(c) A financial incentive shall not provide an incentive payment for a program unless the net kilowatt or kilowatt-hour impact, or both, can be reasonably determined.

-(d) Load building and load retention programs are not eligible for shareholder incentives.
+(d) Load building and load retention programs are not eligible for financial incentives.

-(e) A utility must include a comprehensive measurement and evaluation plan with a shareholder incentive request as described in section 4 of this rule.
+(e) A utility must include an its EM&V plan with a financial incentive request as described in section 4 of this rule.

-(f) A shareholder incentive mechanism must reflect the value to the utility’s customers of the supply-side resource cost avoided or deferred by the utility’s DSM program minus incurred utility DSM program cost.
+(f) A financial incentive mechanism must reflect the value to the utility’s customers of the supply-side resource cost avoided or deferred by the utility’s DSM program minus incurred utility DSM program cost.

-(g) In order to reflect only the conservation and load management impact of a utility-sponsored DSM program, the shareholder incentive mechanism must exclude the effect of free-riders from the incentive calculation.
+(g) In order to reflect only the energy efficiency and load management impact of a utility-sponsored DSM program, the financial incentive mechanism must exclude the effect of free-riders from the incentive calculation.

-(h) A shareholder incentive applicable to a DSM program may be based on prespecified demand and energy savings until the information on demand and energy savings from utility measurement and evaluation activities becomes available.
+(h) A financial incentive applicable to a DSM program may be based on prespecified demand and energy savings until the information on demand and energy savings from the utility’s EM&V activities becomes available.

-(i) Commission approval of a mechanism for the recovery of a shareholder incentive based on a utility-sponsored DSM program is not approval for a specific dollar amount.
-The reasonableness or prudence of a revenue requirement for recovery of a shareholder incentive may be debated in a future proceeding before the commission.

 (Indiana Utility Regulatory Commission; 170 IAC 4-8-7; filed Aug 31, 1995, 10:00 a.m.: 19 IR 28; readopted filed Jul 11, 2001, 4:30 p.m.: 24 IR 4233; readopted filed Apr 24, 2007, 8:21 a.m.: 20070509-IR-170070147RFA; readopted filed Aug 2, 2013, 2:16 p.m.: 20130828-IR-170130227RFA)

 SECTION 8.
 170 IAC 4-8-8 IS AMENDED TO READ AS FOLLOWS